j0td/sicp_exercises/README.md

 # about
-solve exercises in SICP with scheme(racket)
+solve exercises in SICP with scheme